Select Statement in Go

 from server2

-function sleeps for 6 seconds then writes the text from server1 to the channel ch
+In the above example, the server1 function sleeps for 6 seconds then writes the text from server1 to the channel ch.
+The server2 function sleeps for 3 seconds and then writes from server2 to the channel ch.

-Now the main function calls the go Goroutines server1
+Now the main function calls the go Goroutines server1 and server2.

-So the select statement will block for 3 seconds and will wait for server2
+So the select statement will block for 3 seconds and wait for server2 Goroutine to write to the output2 channel.
+After 3 seconds, the program prints from server2 and then will terminate.

 Practical use of select

-The reason behind naming the functions in the above program as server1
+The reason behind naming the functions in the above program as server1 and server2 is to illustrate the practical use of select.

-Lets assume we have a mission critical application and we need to return the output to the user as quickly as possible.
+Let’s assume we have a mission-critical application, and we need to return the output to the user as quickly as possible.
 The database for this application is replicated and stored in different servers across the world.

-are in fact communicating with 2 such servers.
+Assume that the functions server1 and server2 are, in fact communicating with 2 such servers.
 The response time of each server is dependent on the load on each and the network delay.

-The server which responds first is chosen by the select and the other response is ignored.
-This way we can send the same request to multiple servers and return the quickest response to the user.
+The server which responds first is chosen by the select, and the other response is ignored.
+This way, we can send the same request to multiple servers and return the quickest response to the user.

 Default case

-statement is executed when none of the other case is ready.
+The default case in a select statement is executed when none of the other case is ready.
 This is generally used to prevent the select statement from blocking.

 package main